Resources

 Academic Intervention Specialist

-Works with students, counselors, and case managers to ensure that all students are enrolled in classes that will satisfy graduation pathway requirements.
-Manage the online credit retrieval program and serve as a mentor to students enrolled in credit recovery classes.
-Plan and implement state and national exams and serve as a liaison among district staff, teachers, counselors, students, and parents.
+The Academic Intervention Specialist works with students, counselors, and case managers to ensure that all students are enrolled in classes that will satisfy graduation pathway requirements.
+Also, the specialist manages the online credit retrieval program; serves as a mentor to students enrolled in credit-recovery classes; plans and implements state and national exams; and serves as a liaison among district staff, teachers, counselors, students, and parents.

-Work with the World Language department at the district to provide multilingual students the opportunity to earn credit for the languages they speak.
-Participate in intervention activities with school intervention teams to identify student supports; and is also the Levy coordinator.
+In addition, the Academic Intervention Specialist works with the World Language department at the district level to help multilingual students access credit-earning opportunities in their native languages; collaborates with school intervention teams to identify student supports; and acts as Levy coordinator.

 Rachel Evans